Third Crossing - Gore Road & Highway 15

 If you have any questions for the project team on the final design of Hwy 15 & Gore Rd. intersection, please submit them below and we will respond within two days.
 Q&A closes June 29 at 4 p.m.

-Hi - On 19 June I cheekily asked two questions: thank you for your helpful response, but I received only one answer, so to re-ask my second question. || I cycle a lot.
+• Hi - On 19 June I cheekily asked two questions: thank you for your helpful response, but I received only one answer, so to re-ask my second question. || I cycle a lot.
 So far, I have found approximately 15 sets of traffic lights in downtown Kingston which never turn green if you are alone on a push bike, apparently because your systems cannot detect bikes, only cars and trucks.
 Will this new intersection be correctly set-up to detect bikes, or will we be forced to run the red lights like on those other 15 sets of traffic lights?
 Thank you - Jon

-jondclarke asked almost 4 years ago
+jondclarke asked over 4 years ago

 Hi Jondclarke,